railwayapp/docs/src/docs/reference/plans.md

 - Max 5 members per project
 - Max 3 concurrent deploys per user
 -- If another deploy is attempted, Railway will remove the oldest deploy.
 This is intended as an anti-spam measure.
 If you need more concurrent deploys, please upgrade to the Developer plan.
+- Max total 5 of Projects, 5 Services, and 5 databases per user

 ## Developer Plan Offering